gvwilson/sensibleadventures/cloudherd/cloudherd.md

 into the pond below with a small splash.
 The current pulled at it, turning it around in a lazy circle.
 As it slipped over the lip of the pond its strap caught once again on a stick.
-The satchel's weight dragged the stick forward until it stuck against the pond's edge, leaving the satchel rocking gently back and forth, the tralpa's letters still doubled-wrapped in waxed paper safely inside it.*
+The satchel's weight dragged the stick forward until it stuck against the pond's edge.
+Safely wrapped in three layers of waxed paper, the tralpa's letters slipped out just moments before the satchel filled with water and sank to the bottom of the pond, only to be trapped against the stick by the current.*

 ---